-Bitbucket lets you associate multiple email addresses with an account.
+Bitbucket Cloud lets you associate multiple email addresses with an account.
 These email addresses work site-wide.
 So, if your local DVCS username/email configuration uses any address on this list, Bitbucket automatically associates those with your account.
 Other Bitbucket users can find your account by any registered email address when searching for accounts or users.

 You designate one address is the primary account address.
 Bitbucket sends email notifications to this address.
 You can change your primary address by clicking set as primary on any of your confirmed email addresses.
 This page contains the following topics:

 To map your username to a commit, push, and other activities, Bitbucket Cloud requires that the email address you commit with matches a validated email address on an account.
 On your local system, where you commit, both Git and Mercurial allow you to configure a global username/email and a repository specific username/email.
 If you do not specify a repository specific username/email values, both systems use the global default.
 So, for example, if your Bitbucket account has a validated email address of